galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 ---
 If you have some years of experience working with frontend, probably you have worked with many different technologies (server render web app, plain javascript, JQuery, React, Angular, Vue) or a mix of them for doing the same thing, render a web page.

-We need to keep in mind that _technology is in continuous changing._
+We need to keep in mind that _technology is in continuous evolution._

-Let's take a look at how approaches change throughout the years.
+Let's take a look at how the way we use to build software might change throughout the years.

 ## The startup tale